kexinerchen/kexinerchen.github.io/index.md

 - [git](_posts/git.md)

+---
+layout: post
+title:  "Welcome to Jekyll!"
+---

+# Welcome

+**Hello world**, this is my first Jekyll blog post.

+I hope you like it!

 You can use the [editor on GitHub](https://github.com/kexinerchen/kexinerchen.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.